varsha13152/tp/docs/UserGuide.md

 ## 4.6 Memo a visitor : `memo`

-Add a memo into the visitor in the address book.
+Adds a memo into the visitor in the address book.

 Format: `memo INDEX m/MEMO`